mui/base-ui/docs/data/base/components/tabs/tabs.md

 Tabs are implemented using a collection of related components:

-- `<Tabs.Root />` is top-level component that wraps the Tabs List and Tab Panel components so that tabs and their panels can communicate with one another.
+- `<Tabs.Root />` is a top-level component that wraps the Tabs List and Tab Panel components so that tabs and their panels can communicate with one another.
 - `<Tabs.Tab />` is the tab element itself.
 Clicking on a tab displays its corresponding panel.
 - `<Tabs.List />` is the container that houses the tabs.
 Responsible for handling focus and keyboard navigation between tabs.
 - `<Tabs.Panel />` is the card that hosts the content associated with a tab.